Brand Name

 A nurse or other trained health professional will give you this medicine.
 It is given as a shot under your skin, usually in the arms, stomach, or thighs.
 You or your caregiver may also be trained to prepare and inject this medicine at home.
 Be sure that you understand how to use the medicine.

-Before using this medicine, your doctor may want you to have certain blood tests and imaging procedures (eg, colonoscopy) done within 6 months before and 6 months or 1 year after of treatment.
+Your doctor may want you to have certain blood tests and imaging procedures of your colon and bowel done within 6 months before starting treatment, at the end of 1 year of treatment, and at least every 5 years to check for polyps.

 This medicine should come with a Medication Guide and patient instructions.
 Read and follow the instructions carefully.
 Ask your doctor or pharmacist if you have any questions.